PacketAnglers/atd-avd-l2ls/README.md

 This PoC will allow you to use Arista's AVD automation framework to deploy a single datacenter, layer 2 leaf spine fabric with MLAG and vARP.
 Additionally, it incorporates CVP into the CI/CD pipeline for configuration change management and auditing.
 The PoC will have you modifying configuration files and implementing the changes yourself using AVD.

 ## Datacenter Fabric Topology
-Below is a network diagram of the datacenter topology you will be working with.
+Below is a network diagram of the portion of the dual datacenter topology you will be working with.
+This will include the spines, leafs, and hosts, but not the Brdr and Core leafs.

 ![Topology](images/atd-topo-l2ls.png)